-In general, empire building is the process that an individual or entity takes to broaden the scope of their influence and power.
+In general, empire building is the process that an individual or entity undertakes to broaden the scope of its influence and power.
 In the business world, empire building entails the comprehensive steps and actions that either an individual or company takes to expand their power and reach.
 It is done primarily in an attempt to boost the individual or company’s profits and – in the case of corporations – to improve their chances for further growth, which ultimately boosts their bottom line.

 Building a Familial Empire